sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 8. Save the changes to the `SalesOrderHeaders_CreateEntity.action`.

-9. Now that the `SalesOrderHeaders_CreateEntity.action` has been created, you will need to call this action when the end-user presses the **Save** button.
+9. Now, that the `SalesOrderHeaders_CreateEntity.action` has been created, you will need to call this action when the end-user presses the **Save** button.
 You will add a **Save** button on the `SalesOrderHeaders_Create.page` and link it to the `SalesOrderHeaders_CreateEntity.action`.

     In `SalesOrderHeaders_Create.page`, **drag and drop** an **Action Bar Item** to the upper right corner of the action bar.